Insoleq

 Case Study 1: David’s Workplace Injury

-David, a 45-year-old Texas electrician, received third-degree burns when loose wiring ignited a fire caused by the lack of maintenance on equipment by his employer.
-Forced into inactivity and facing $300,000 in medical expenses, David was devastated.
-His burn injury attorney sued his employer’s workers’ compensation and the manufacturer of the equipment in a third-party lawsuit, winning a $2 million award.
-This paid for David’s skin grafts, therapy, and lost wages, enabling him to concentrate on recovery.
+David, a 45-year-old electrician from Texas, suffered third-degree burns when loose wiring sparked a fire due to his employer’s neglect in maintaining the equipment.
+Unable to work and confronted with $300,000 in medical bills, David was heartbroken.
+His burn injury lawyer filed a third-party lawsuit against his employer’s workers’ compensation and the equipment manufacturer, resulting in a $2 million settlement.
+This covered David’s skin grafts, therapy, and wages lost, allowing him to focus on his recovery.

 Case Study 2: Anna’s Apartment Fire

-Anna, a 29-year-old school teacher from Florida, received second-degree burns in an apartment fire due to defective electrical wiring.
-Her burn injury lawyer made the property management company liable for negligence and obtained a $1.2 million settlement.
-This paid for Anna’s reconstructive surgeries, scar management, and therapy, which restored her confidence.
+Anna, a 29-year-old school teacher from Florida, suffered second-degree burns in an apartment fire caused by faulty electrical wiring.
+Her lawyer, specializing in burn injuries, held the property management company accountable for negligence and secured a settlement of $1.2 million.
+This amount covered Anna’s reconstructive surgeries, scar management, and therapy, helping to restore her confidence.

 Selecting the ideal Burn Injury Lawyer